Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Introduction

-\textbf{Practical implication for drone swarms.} The resulting guideline is easy to implement: estimate local density (or neighbor count within range) and adapt the broadcast duty-cycle accordingly.
-In dense formations, \emph{reducing} the broadcast probability can \emph{speed up} agreement by preventing interference-driven reception failures.
-A simulation in Section~\ref{sec:sim} confirms that the predicted $p^\star$ aligns with the fastest-convergence region, making the theory directly usable as a MAC-level tuning knob for decentralized swarm coordination.
+\textbf{Interpretation and scope.} The present letter deliberately focuses on a tractable baseline consisting of a quasi-static PPP geometry, an interference-limited threshold model, Rayleigh fading, and a matching-based average-preserving abstraction.
+It does not attempt to provide a full protocol-level treatment of control signaling, mobility-induced temporal correlation, LoS-specific propagation, or structured swarm formations.
+Accordingly, the resulting guideline should be interpreted as a density-adaptive MAC heuristic under the adopted model assumptions, rather than as a universal exact optimizer for all UAV communication settings.

+\textbf{Practical implication for drone swarms.} Within this baseline, the resulting message is simple: denser deployments should generally use a lower randomized broadcast duty cycle to avoid interference-driven reception failures.
+Numerical evidence supporting this rule is summarized in Section~\ref{sec:sim}, while full experimental details are deferred to the supplementary material.

-\textbf{Organization.} Section~\ref{sec:model} presents the system model and the broadcast-gossip update rule.
-Section~\ref{sec:results} states the main analytical results: the PPP+Aloha SIR success probability, the wireless-thinned contraction bound, and the closed-form access probability $p^\star$.
-Section~\ref{sec:sim} provides a simulation illustration aligned with the design rule.
+\textbf{Organization.} Section~\ref{sec:model} presents the system model and the average-preserving broadcast-gossip abstraction.
+Section~\ref{sec:results} states the main analytical results: the PPP+Aloha SIR success probability, the wireless-thinned contraction bound, and the proxy-based access rule \(p^\star\).
+Section~\ref{sec:sim} gives a compact numerical-validation summary.
 Section~\ref{sec:conclusion} concludes the letter and outlines directions for future work.